volkerwiegand/scaffold_plus/README.md

 code (e.g. DE or NL) in a given 'country' attribute.
 This is currently only implemented for Germany (DE).

+### Add geodesic to resource
+    rails generate scaffold_plus:geodesic

+This helper requires the [geodesic_wgs84](https://github.com/volkerwiegand/geodesic_wgs84) gem.
+The purpose of this helper is to add a "to_ary" method to the model, which makes it easy to use the resource in calulations like average distance and the like.

 ## Testing

 Since I have no experience with test driven development (yet), this is